Enoch J. Vann

 Enoch Jasper Vann (1832 - 1920 or 1921) was a lawyer and state legislator in Florida.
 He was a Whig.
 He represented Madison, Florida.
 He graduated from the University of North Carolina in 1854.
 As a judge he presided over a trial in Jasper, Florida.
 He served on a state railroad commission.
 He and his lawyer disputed election results from the 1878 state senate campaign.

-The Florida Archives have a photo of him.